wiremock/wiremock/README.md

 				.withHeader("Content-Type", notMatching("application/json")));
 	}

+You can also declare mappings in a more BDDish manner if you prefer:

+	givenThat(get(....

 The above @Rule will restart the WireMock server before each test method.
 If you want your tests to run slightly faster the following code will keep WireMock running for the entire test class: